davidkastner/evoAllostery/README.md

 ### Installing dependencies
 In order to run these calculations, we will need to install some dependencies.
 The Ranganathan Lab has included a beautiful tutorial with the pySCA distribution.
-Completely the Ranganathan Lab pySCA installation tutorial will automatically install several other dependencies, including: numpy, scipy, argparse, wheel, and matplotlib.
+Completing the Ranganathan Lab pySCA installation tutorial will automatically install several other dependencies, including: numpy, scipy, argparse, wheel, and matplotlib.
 You can use a package manager like homebrew to keep the installation clean.
 The installation is summarized below,